leebardon/stats-biogeo-2021/README.md

 ## How predictable is plankton biogeography using statistical learning methods?

+In support of the following publication:
+Bardon, L. R., Ward, B. A., Dutkiewicz, S., & Cael, B. B. (2021).
+Testing the skill of a species distribution model using a 21st century virtual ecosystem.
+Geophysical Research Letters, 48, e2021GL093455. https://doi.org/10.1029/2021GL093455

 This package contains a series of analytical tools to extract and data from output from MIT's Darwin marine ecosystem model, embedded in MITgcm.
 It trains statistical learning models (GAMs) on a subset of historical Darwin ocean data,